 Land Rover Discovery review - Engines, performance and drive

 With air suspension fitted as standard to every model, the Discovery rides smoothly.
-It’s most comfortable on the smallest 19-inch wheels, as the larger 20, 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Disco has been designed to carry seven people and luggage.
+It’s most comfortable on smaller wheels (now 20-inch versions), as the larger 21 and 22-inch alloys do cause some harsher jolts from the rear axle over more severe bumps, but that’s not too much of a surprise given that the Disco has been designed to carry seven people and luggage.

 On smoother roads, the Discovery’s weight (this is still a two-tonne-plus car despite the savings) means it moves with the road in a gentle and languid fashion, cosseting its occupants nicely.

 The steering is slow and not the most precise around, so even by the standards of its class, the Discovery isn’t a particularly agile car to drive.
 There’s lots of body roll in faster corners, but that suits the relaxed and soothing driving experience.
 The refined powertrains help, too - we'd argue that comfort and quietness are the most important traits in a car like this.

 All cars feature an eight-speed automatic gearbox and permanent four-wheel drive, and all models come with Land Rover’s Terrain Response set-up, which can automatically sense what the car is driving on and adjust the parameters of the engine and transmission across five different driving modes to suit different types of terrain.
 This adds to the easy, relaxed and unhurried nature with which the Discovery goes about its business, helping to make this easily one of the most comfortable and practical cars on sale today.

 All in all, this means that, despite its revised styling and even more upmarket approach, the Discovery is still unrivalled when it comes to off-road performance.